LucasAschenbach/awesome-rl/README.md

 - [FinRL-Meta](https://github.com/AI4Finance-Foundation/FinRL-Meta) - A Metaverse of Market Environments and Benchmarks for Data-Driven Financial Reinforcement Learning.
 - [Luanti (formerly Minetest)](https://www.luanti.org/) - An open-source voxel game engine (similar to Minecraft) that can be used for RL research.
 - [XLandMinigrid](https://github.com/dunnolab/xland-minigrid) - A suite of tools, grid-world environments, and benchmarks for meta-reinforcement learning research inspired by the diversity and depth of XLand and the simplicity and minimalism of MiniGrid.
+- [MuJoCo-Worldgen](https://github.com/openai/mujoco-worldgen) - A library for generating diverse and complex environments for RL research.
+(Unmaintained)
+- [Multi-Agent-Emergence-Environments](https://github.com/openai/multi-agent-emergence-environments) - A collection of environments for studying the emergence of communication and cooperation in multi-agent systems.
+(Unmaintained)

 ## News